0xCurvy/curvy-docs/docs/deposit-assets.md

 # Deposit Assets

-There are 3 ways to receive crypto into Curvy:
+There are 3 ways to receive assets into Curvy:

 ### Option 1: Share Your Curvy ID